 Are there any side effects of B12 shots?

-B12, when injected or taken orally, is generally well tolerated with very few instances of side effects.
-When taking B12 shots, the most common side effect is rash or irritation at the injection site, which is typical of any injected medicine.
+Many patients tolerate B12 well, either when injected or taken orally, with very few instances of side effects.
+The most common side effect of B12 shots is rash or irritation at the injection site.
 If this happens to you, try switching injection sites on your next dose and treat the affected area with a warm compress.
-When B12 is taken in large doses, some people may experience headache, fever, nausea, diarrhea, or fatigue.
-However, these are generally associated with larger doses to treat B12 deficiency.
+Some may experience headache, fever, nausea, diarrhea, or fatigue with larger B12 doses.
+However, high B12 doses are most often for patients with B12 deficiency.
 When B12 is provided with a doctor-guided titration schedule and controlled doses, like at AgelessRx, these side effects become less common.